the-helel/ML-Pipeline-Docker/README.md

 # Task 2 : Things to think about

-## A. So as ssid, We can Scale Our Pipeline By Running Pipeline using Kubernetes and Manage multiple containers at the same time.
+## A. So as said, We can Scale Our Pipeline By Running Pipeline using Kubernetes and Manage multiple containers at the same time.
 If a container/pod Stops or Fails it will automatically launch new one and we can also scale number of containers/pods we need to run

-## B. For Updatipn of pipeline, we just need to code and upload it to Github, Then Jenkins will automatically Triggered and run create new Docker Image and Run Kubernetes to scale new image on the go without experiencing any Downtime.
+## B. For Updating of pipeline, we just need to code and upload it to Github, Then Jenkins will automatically Triggered and run create new Docker Image and Run Kubernetes to scale new image on the go without experiencing any Downtime.